 Prior to the Cardinals, Kinsley was the assistant strength and conditioning coach at East Carolina University, working primarily with the baseball, soccer, and men’s tennis teams.
 He also assisted with the football program that was the Conference USA Eastern Division Co-Champions in 2011 and 2012.

 Kinsley’s baseball teams at ECU advanced to the NCAA Regionals in 2014 and 2016, advancing to the Super Regionals in 2016.
 He’s also coached 25 major leaguers in their offseason, including Mike Wright, Shawn Armstrong and Chris Heston.

 Before ECU, he spent 16 months working in the Chicago Cubs organization as the head strength coach for the Peoria Chiefs, the Cubs Low Class A affiliate.
 While in Peoria, Ill., he was responsible for implementing the strength and conditioning program and injury prevention program, which earned him 2012 Midwest League Strength Coach-of-the-Year honors.

-Prior to his time in the Cubs organization, Kinsley interned at Hendricks Motor Sports where he was responsible for assisting with workouts for the pit crew in the summer of 2010.
+Prior to his time in the Cubs organization, Kinsley interned at Hendricks Motor Sports where he was responsible for assisting with workouts for the pit crews of Jimmie Johnson and Dale Earnhardt Jr. in the summer of 2010.